Bounds for sets with few distances distinct modulo a prime ideal: LRS type theorem

 which is a contradiction.
 When $K_j$ is not an algebraic integer for some $j$, we obtain the bound $|X|\leq N$ by Theorem~\ref{thm:LRS}, and we may obtain a better bound depending on the number of the elements of $D(X)$ distinct modulo $\mathfrak{p}$.

-The results proved in the present paper, mod-$\mathfrak{p}$ bound and LRS type theorem, are analogously obtained for the sphere $S^{d-1}$ \cite{DGS77}, different projective spaces \cite{DL98,L92}, or $Q$-polynomial association schemes \cite{D73,DL98}.
-For spherical case, the LRS type theorem with $\mathcal{O}_K=\mathbb{Z}$ is useful to determine largest spherical $s$-distance sets.
+The results proved in this paper -- mod-$\mathfrak{p}$ bound and LRS type theorem-- are analogously obtained for the sphere $S^{d-1}$ \cite{DGS77}, several projective spaces \cite{DL98,L92}, or $Q$-polynomial association schemes \cite{D73,DL98}.
+For spherical case, the LRS type theorem with $\mathcal{O}_K=\mathbb{Z}$ is useful to determine largest spherical $s$-distance sets for $s=2,3$.
 In \cite{GY18,MN11}, several largest $s$-distance sets are determined by a computer assistance.
 The possibilities of choices of integers $K_i$ are finite, and we can take the finite choices of distances from $K_i$.
 Reducing the number of the possible distances is helpful to cut the computational cost by a computer.
-However, the equation \eqref{eq:no} implies it is impossible to reduce the choices of distances by our results.
+However, Equation \eqref{eq:no} implies that it is impossible to reduce the choices of distances by our results. \begin{remark} Akihiro Munemasa, one of the editors of the journal, communicated to the author the following idea to prove Theorem \ref{thm:main} without the use of Nakayama's lemma.
+Let $f_{\x}(\boldsymbol{\xi})$ be the same as in the proof of Theorem~\ref{thm:main}.
+We consider the matrix $M=(f_{\x} (\y))_{\x,\y \in X}$, where $X$ satisfies the condition of the theorem.
+In order to prove the linear independence of $\{f_{\x} \}_{\x \in X}$, it suffices to show that the determinant of $M$ is non-zero.
+The entries of $M$ are elements of $A_\mathfrak{p}$, and $M$ is congruent to some diagonal matrix modulo $\mathfrak{p} A_{\mathfrak{p}}$ whose diagonal entries are units in $A_\mathfrak{p}$.
+The determinant $M$ is not congruent to 0 modulo $\mathfrak{p} A_{\mathfrak{p}}$, in particular, it is non-zero. \end{remark}

-\textbf{Acknowledgments.} The author is supported by JSPS KAKENHI Grant Numbers 18K03396, 19K03445, and 20K03527.
+\textbf{Acknowledgments.} The author thanks Akihiro Munemasa for providing the idea of an alternative proof of Theorem \ref{thm:main} as editor's comments.
+The author is supported by JSPS KAKENHI Grant Numbers 18K03396, 19K03445, 20K03527, and 22K03402.